amineHY/AI-LAB/README.md

 I hand-crafted AI-lab to take advantage of docker capability to have a reproducible and portable development environment.
 It allows you developing your artificial intelligence based computer vision application in Python using the most used artificial intelligence frameworks.

-AI-lab is meant to be used to build, train, validate and test your deep learning models.
+AI-lab is meant to be used to building, training, validating, testing your deep learning models.
+It is a a good tool to do transfer learning.

 	- Ubuntu 18.04
 	- NVIDIA CUDA 10.1